-The information provided here applies only to the use of tuition waiver to enroll in credit courses that are offered through the Friday Center.
+The information provided here applies only to the use of tuition waiver to enroll in credit courses offered through the Friday Center.
 This includes classroom courses offered in the fall and spring semester, online courses, and correspondence courses.
-For complete information on tuition waiver opportunities, eligibility, coverage, procedures, and forms, see Tuition Waiver Policy or contact the Human Resources Benefits Department at 962-3071 or e-mail firstname.lastname@example.org.
+For complete information on tuition waiver opportunities, eligibility, coverage, procedures, and forms, see Tuition Waiver Policy or contact the Human Resources Benefits Department at 962-3071 or email email@example.com.
 Human Resources is located at 104 Airport Drive, Suite 1700.

 When you register: